rihck/aws-cloud-practitioner-exam-study/AWSCloudPractitionerEssentials.md

 ![Edge Loc](AmazonEdgeLocationEx.png)

 Edge locations runs CDNs and also other services like DNS services like `Amazon Route 53`.
-We also have `AWS Outposts`, they basically install their service into your own building to run AWS Infrastucture in your Data Center (to serve like Edge Locations for you I think)
+We also have `AWS Outposts`, they basically install their service into your own building to run AWS Infrastucture in your Data Center (Extend AWS infrastructure and services to your on-premises data center)

 ---